kingrando/blog/content/zettels/202005221730-What-Makes-A-Team-Productive.md

   * Every team member should be able to determine how other people are feeling.

 ## Notes
 Duhigg argues that for a team to really mesh and be outstanding there must be psychological safety.
-If team members feel comfortable taking changes and speaking up then more risks will be taken.
+If team members feel comfortable taking changes and speaking up, then more risks will be taken.

 [Woolley et al.](http://www.chabris.com/Woolley2010a.pdf) found that it's not a team made up of superstars and intelligent members that makes a good team.
 Instead all good teams that were studied had two traits.
 Trait 1: Every team member had equal opportunity to speak and share their ideas.
 Trait 2: All team members were skilled at being able to determine how others felt, they had "high social sensitivity".